This post may contain affiliate links. Please read our disclosure policy.

 More Roasted Vegetables

-If you try this oven-roasted asparagus recipe, I’d love to hear your thoughts and questions below.
-Also, I’d appreciate a recipe card rating below, and feel free to tag me in your recipe recreations on Instagram @Alphafoodie!
+If you try this oven-roasted asparagus recipe, let me know how it goes in the comments below.
+I’d appreciate a recipe card rating and would love to see your recipe recreations – tag me on Instagram @Alphafoodie!

 - 14.1 oz asparagus fresh is best

-- 1 tablespoon olive oil or avocado oil, coconut oil, etc.
+- 1 Tbsp olive oil or avocado oil, coconut oil, etc.

 - Start by rinsing it to get rid of any dirt, dust, or germs.
 If necessary, you should remove the woody ends of the asparagus (if they haven't been removed already).

-- This step is completely optional: Blanch the asparagus spears.
-Prepare a bowl of ice water.
+- This step is optional and I usually skip it: Blanch the asparagus spears.
+Prepare a bowl of iced water.
 Bring a salted pot of water to a boil, then add the asparagus.
-Boil for 3 minutes then remove the asparagus using a slotted spoon or tongs and place it in the ice bath for a few more minutes.
+Boil for 3 minutes, remove the asparagus using a slotted spoon or tongs, and place it in the ice bath for a few more minutes.

 - Arrange the asparagus in a single layer on a baking sheet pan and season.
 Sprinkle liberally with salt and pepper, then add the minced garlic.
 Drizzle the asparagus with olive oil so all the asparagus stalks are covered.